HireContractor

 How to Verify a Contractor's License in South Carolina

-1. Visit the South Carolina Department of Labor, Licensing and Regulation - Contractor Licensing Board license lookup tool.
+Visit the South Carolina Department of Labor, Licensing and Regulation - Contractor Licensing Board website to verify any contractor's license before hiring.

 Reciprocity Agreements